Cozy Coastal Living: A Charming Maine Cottage in Harpswell

 “That creepy crow has got to go!” was my cheer.

 Having said that, however, there were a lot of treasures to keep.
 I love a day spent rummaging through second hand shops.
 I repurposed several pieces of furniture— wicker chairs, a few small occasional tables, and wood dressers, and kept several pieces of original art, and a few decorative items like a brass dolphin and a wooden boat.
-I also found a gorgeous clay pot in the shed (pictured below) and really great books like, The Great Romance of Casco Bay.
+I also found a gorgeous clay pot in the shed (pictured below) and really great books like, The Romance of Casco Bay.

 It never fails that the before images are always SO BAD!
 Rather than have lot’s of lamps everywhere, we added 3 plug in sconces along the walls in the living room.
 This saves table space and looks fabulous.
 The small living room can now accommodate 10 people very comfortably.

-Seen that wicker chair below?
+See that wicker chair below?
 I spray painted it fire engine red, made a new cushion and put it on the front porch.
 It’s the most coveted seat outside with the best view.

 Awww isn’t that so much better?
 Clean and fresh but still cozy and cottage-like.
 (Yes, that is me taking the photo in the shower…I suppose I could have cropped it but it’s nice to see the new subway tile in the shower.)
 You can also see how wood when exposed to sunlight darkens over time.
 I removed a square picture that had been hanging on the left.